d2s/Documentation/_posts/2018-01-01-RcloneChangelog.md

 - released 6 March 2018
 - refactor schedules
-- cleanup of Execute view
+- cleanup of Synchronize view
 - notification when scheduled tasks are completed

 ## Version 1.3.0